tera-toolbox-mods/Tera-Settings-Saver/README.md

 ### How to use:
 Command | Usage | Arguments
 --- | --- | ---
-key | Transfer settings from another character | File name keybinds | Transfer settings from another character | File name set | Transfer settings from another character | File name settings | Transfer settings from another character | File name
+key | Transfer settings from another character / lock your keybinds | File name / lock keybinds | Transfer settings from another character / lock your keybinds | File name / lock set | Transfer settings from another character / lock your keybinds | File name / lock settings | Transfer settings from another character / lock your keybinds | File name / lock

 #### File name(s) can be found by going to proxy/bin/node_modules/Tera-Settings-Saver/data